OxfordHCC/Aretha/README.md

-# IoT-refine Static Interface
+# IoT-refine
 Refine for the smart home

 How to get this running from scratch:

-1. Ensure postgres is installed, create a db with name static, user is postgres and password is password
+1. Ensure postgres is installed, create a db with name testdb, user is postgres and password is password

 2. Run `npm install` in /ui and /crunchbaseSupport, also do `npm install @angular/cli@1.1.3` in /ui

+3. Run `/capture/resetDb.py` and then `/db/runRefine.py`

-3. Run `node google-serv.js` in /crunchbaseSupport
+4. Run `node google-serv.js` in /crunchbaseSupport

-4. Run `ng serve` in \ui and head to `localhost:4200`
+5. Run `ng serve` in \ui and head to `localhost:4200`

-To add your own data:

-1. Fill a folder `staticData/` with pcaps labeled by device

-2. Add device Mac and IP to the dictionary in `/categorisation/getAndStoreStaticData.py` with the name in the filename as key

-3. Run `/categorisation/getAndStoreStaticData.py`

-4. If device names have "unknown" in them, follow directions below

-To add data to existing data:

-1. Fill a folder `staticData/` with pcaps labeled by device

-2. Add device Mac and IP to the dictionary in `/categorisation/getAndStoreStaticData.py` with the name in the filename as key

-3. Run `/categorisation/getAndStoreStaticData.py [FILE]` where `[FILE]` is the name of the file to be added to the other data
+6. Run`/capture/capture.py` and `/categorisation/loop.py` to capture data and it should display in this browser

 ## Device names